Jo Stevens

-Joanna Meriel Stevens (born 6 September 1966) is a Welsh politician serving as Secretary of State for Wales since 2024.
+Joanna Meriel Stevens (born 6 September 1966) is a Welsh politician who served as Secretary of State for Wales from 2024 to July 2026.
 A member of the Labour Party, she has been a Member of Parliament (MP) since 2015, representing Cardiff East since 2024, having previously represented Cardiff Central.

 Stevens previously served as Shadow Secretary of State for Wales from 2016 to 2017, and again from 2021 to 2024, and was Shadow Secretary of State for Digital, Culture, Media and Sport from 2020 to 2021.

 Early life and career

 Stevens was born in Swansea, West Glamorgan, Wales and grew up in Mynydd Isa, Flintshire, where she attended Argoed High School and Elfed High School.

 She studied law at Manchester University and completed the Solicitors' Professional Examination at Manchester Polytechnic in 1989.

 Before becoming an MP, Stevens was People and Organisation Director of Thompsons Solicitors.